ShugKnight24/next_shopping_cart/README.md

   - Update to use the latest from both API updates
   - Integrate React 19

+- [ ] Sass clean up

+  - Refactor new app.css / old import system not needed
+    - utilize `@forward` and `@use` correctly
+  - Refactor to use more variables
+  - Fix any broken system
+  - Remove duplicate styles
+  - Move to scss modules?

 - Recommendation system
   - Avoid prop drilling for recs
 - Add subcomponents for dupe code